HeitorAugustoLN/betterfox-nix/README.md

 # Betterfox-nix

-This repository provides a Nix Home Manager module that integrates the [Betterfox user.js](https://github.com/yokoffing/Betterfox) configurations into Firefox and LibreWolf, enhancing privacy and performance.
+This repository provides a Nix Home Manager module that integrates the [Betterfox user.js](https://github.com/yokoffing/Betterfox) configurations into Firefox, enhancing privacy and performance.

 ## Table of contents